raspberrypilearning/safeguarding-module/en/step_1.md

 Once completed, you will have:

-* A basic awareness of the key issues regarding child safeguarding in a coding club
+* A basic awareness of the key issues in relation to child safeguarding in a coding club
 * An understanding of how to implement international best practices in child safeguarding

 It will take about 20 minutes to complete this learning guide.